 Earth Energy Reader (in The Shift Has Hit the Fan blog) shares an interesting comparison from Chris Hedges, on the similarities between mystics and rebels, and a few related musings.

-In a time and culture of Spiritual Entertainment and commoditized, (sometimes referred to as) ‘plastic’ or faux surface-only spirituality, or spiritual bypass, it’s a good distinction to make.
+In a time and culture of Spiritual Entertainment and commoditized, (sometimes referred to as) ‘plastic’ or faux, surface-skimming spirituality, or spiritual bypass, it’s a good distinction to make.

 But actual transformation, or transformed nonconformists as the Rev. Dr. Martin Luther King spoke of it (more on that below)?
 That’s a vital type of engaged spiritual or mystic activism, as it’s called.